CITES Takes Action on Musical Instruments and Protected Species Policy

-Brazil is proposing to list its national tree, Pau Brasil, also known as Pernambuco, at the highest level of CITES protection (Appendix I), which would create new permit requirements for travel with all pernambuco bows used internationally, and significantly limit future commercial trade in these bows.
+Brazil proposed to list the species Paubrasilia echinata, also known as Pernambuco, at the highest level of CITES protection (Appendix I), which would have created new permit requirements for travel with all pernambuco bows used internationally, and significantly limited future commercial trade in these bows.
 When considering any new species proposal, the CITES parties take into consideration both the conservation status of the species and the trade impact to assess policies that can support sustainable trade.
-National and international organizations representing the bowmaking community and musicians are collaborating to ensure that the impact of any trade and travel restrictions are fully considered by CITES parties before new restrictions are adopted.
+National and international organizations representing the bow-making community and musicians collaborated to ensure that the impact of any trade and travel restrictions are fully considered by CITES parties before new restrictions are adopted.

 Music sector stakeholders worked in partnership with CITES parties toward a policy solution that will support the sustainability of the Pernambuco species, while also preventing unnecessary burdens (PDF) on travel and minimizing the impact on international musical commerce.
 The new Pernambuco policy, approved on November 25 and going into effect 90 days later, will keep the species in its current Appendix II listing, with revised rules that place CITES permit requirements on finished bows (and all Pernambuco wood) the first time it leaves Brazil (exports).
 Finished bows that are “re-exported” globally (meaning the bow is crossing a border after the Pernambuco wood has previously left Brazil in some form as an export) remain exempt from new CITES permit requirements.
 The proposal is also accompanied by a new set of action items for continued discussion and voluntary enactment in the next three years before the next CITES meeting.
 These recommendations include efforts to: create systems for documenting the legal origins of existing and new bows; support capacity-building for enforcement and conservation efforts within Brazil and among importing countries; and, identify plantation-grown Pernambuco that could be certified for long-term sustainable use.